BjornFJohansson/ypkpathway/ypkpathway/data/nb_template_pYPKa_ZE_insert.md

 	prd.program()

-The final vectors are
+The final vectors are:

 	pYPKa_Z_{tp} = (pYPKa_ZraI  + prd).looped().synced(pYPKa)
 	pYPKa_E_{tp} = (pYPKa_EcoRV + prd).looped().synced(pYPKa)

-The final vectors with reverse inserts are.
+The final vectors with reverse inserts are created below.
+These vectors theoretically make up fifty percent of the clones.
+The PCR strategy below is used to identify the correct clones.

 	pYPKa_Z_{tp}b = (pYPKa_ZraI  + prd.rc()).looped().synced(pYPKa)
 	pYPKa_E_{tp}b = (pYPKa_EcoRV + prd.rc()).looped().synced(pYPKa)

-##Diagnostic PCR confirmation of pYPKa_Z_{tp}

-The correct structure of pYPKa_Z_{tp} is confirmed by PCR using primers 577, 342 and the forward primer that was constructed in a multiplex PCR reaction with all three primers present.
+A combination of standard primers and the newly designed primers are used for the strategy to identify correct clones.
+Standard primers are listed [here](primers.fasta).

 	p = {{ x.id: x for x in pydna.parse("primers.fasta") }}

+##Diagnostic PCR confirmation

+The correct structure of pYPKa_Z_{tp} is confirmed by PCR using standard primers 577 and 342 that are vector specific together with the {tp}fw primer specific for the insert in a multiplex PCR reaction with all three primers present.

+Two PCR products are expected if the insert was cloned, the sizes depend on the orientation.
+If the vector is empty or contains another insert, only one product is formed.

-####Expected PCR products sizes:
+####Expected PCR products sizes from pYPKa_Z_{tp}:

-pYPKa with insert in correct orientation.
+pYPKa_Z_{tp} with insert in correct orientation.

     pydna.Anneal( (p['577'], p['342'], fp), pYPKa_Z_{tp}).products

-pYPKa with insert in reverse orientation.
+pYPKa_Z_{tp} with insert in reverse orientation.

     pydna.Anneal( (p['577'], p['342'], fp), pYPKa_Z_{tp}b).products

-Empty pYPKa clone
+Empty pYPKa clone.

     pydna.Anneal( (p['577'], p['342'], fp), pYPKa).products

-##Diagnostic PCR confirmation of pYPKa_E_{tp}

-The correct structure of pYPKa_Z_{tp} is confirmed by PCR using primers 568, 342 and the forward primer that was constructed in a multiplex PCR reaction with all three primers present.

-####Expected PCR products sizes:
+####Expected PCR products sizes pYPKa_E_{tp}:

-pYPKa with insert in correct orientation.
+pYPKa_E_{tp} with insert in correct orientation.

     pydna.Anneal( (p['577'], p['342'], fp), pYPKa_E_{tp}).products

-pYPKa with insert in reverse orientation.
+pYPKa_E_{tp} with insert in reverse orientation.

-    pydna.Anneal( (p['577'], p['342'], fp), pYPKa_Z_{tp}b).products

-Empty pYPKa clone

-    pydna.Anneal( (p['577'], p['342'], fp), pYPKa).products
+    pydna.Anneal( (p['577'], p['342'], fp), pYPKa_E_{tp}b).products

-Calculate cseguid checksum for the resulting plasmids for future reference.
+Calculate cseguid checksums for the resulting plasmids for future reference.
+Cseguid is a checksum that uniquely describes a circular double stranded sequence.

 	print(pYPKa_Z_{tp}.cseguid())
 	print(pYPKa_E_{tp}.cseguid())

-The sequences are named.
+The sequences are named based on the name of the cloned insert.

 	pYPKa_Z_{tp}.locus = "pYPKa_Z_{tp}"[:16]
 	pYPKa_E_{tp}.locus = "pYPKa_Z_{tp}"[:16]

-Stamp sequence with cSEGUID checksum.
+Stamp sequence with cseguid checksum.
+This can be used to verify the integrity of the sequence file.

 	pYPKa_Z_{tp}.stamp()
 	pYPKa_E_{tp}.stamp()

-Write sequence to a local file.
+Sequences are written to local files.

 	pYPKa_Z_{tp}.write("pYPKa_Z_{tp}.gb")
 	pYPKa_E_{tp}.write("pYPKa_E_{tp}.gb")